 Wilhelm Pollmer carries around reading glasses in his breast pocket in case he needs to read the tiny numbers on a ball bearing.
-His new calliper gauge has an electronic display.
+His new caliper gauge has an electronic display.
 "Now, that I can see without assistance," the 59-year-old says with a grin.
 "Otherwise, nothing has changed."
 A Conti institution, Wilhelm Pollmer has been working in Korbach for 44 years: He maintains and services the machines that Continental uses to produce its commercial specialty tyres.

 He begins his shift at 5:15 in the morning and clocks off at 13:45.
 A few years ago, when Wilhelm Pollmer was asked if he wanted to continue working the early shift, he immediately said yes.
 "I really enjoy being able to relax at noon.
 I don't have to wander around here at night anymore."
 That's now a job for the other, younger members of staff.
-But they have always been able to turn to the senior colleagues for a bit of advice.
-For example, when manual skills are required, which is often the case in retooling (tyre types and sizes call for different moulds for the green tyre).
+But they have always been able to look to the senior colleague for a bit of advice.
+For example, when manual skills are required, which is often the case in retooling (tyre types and sizes call for different molds for the green tyre).
 Or if a shaft is broken: Wilhelm Pollmer has even been known to weld together a makeshift part until the ordered replacement arrives.

 He acquired manual skills from the bottom up, starting his apprenticeship as a machine fitter at the end of the 60s in Continental's Bicycle Tyres business unit.
 "We began with filing, making a lump of iron nice and angular," Pollmer recalls with a smile.
 To keep up with technological advances along the way, he often attended training courses.
 Hydraulics, pneumatics – nowadays, all aspects of tyre production are controlled by computers.
 "The formulas are stored in the computer; you simply have to specify which tyre it is you want to create – the machine knows everything."